bcmichael/RNMR-Docs/docs/getting_started.md

 # Getting Started
 ## Introduction
 RNMR software has two separate but similar programs.
-The acquisition softwareis called RNMRA, while the processing software is called RNMRP.
+The acquisition software is called RNMRA, while the processing software is called RNMRP.
 Open a terminal window and you will be prompted to enter your home directory or your last name.
 To collect data you launch RNMRA by typing the following command: